THIS IS SO MUCH WORK!

 It’s not up to you to convince people how wrong they are.
 Your self-respecting actions will make the statement.

-NEXT: Setting Bs with others (Part 2)
+NEXT: Having Bs with OTHERS (Part 2)